Breeland Speaks: Michigan Panthers (first stint)

 On December 22, 2022, Speaks signed with the Michigan Panthers of the United States Football League (USFL).
 In his Panthers debut, Speaks produced three sacks, seven combined tackles, and one forced fumble.
 He was released from his contract on August 10, 2023, to sign with an NFL team.

 San Francisco 49ers

-Speaks signed with the 49ers on a one-year contract on August 11, 2023.
-He was waived on August 27, 2023.
+Speaks signed with the San Francisco 49ers on a one-year contract on August 11, 2023.
+He was waived by San Francisco on August 27.

 Michigan Panthers (second stint)

 On December 19, 2023, Speaks re-signed with the Panthers.
 He was named the UFL Defensive Player of the Year on June 7, 2024.
-His contract was terminated on August 8.
+Speaks' contract was terminated on August 8.

 Jacksonville Jaguars

 On August 8, 2024, Speaks signed with the Jacksonville Jaguars.
-He was waived on August 25.
+He was waived by Jacksonville on August 25.

 Michigan Panthers (third stint)

 On February 2, 2025, Speaks re-signed with the Michigan Panthers.
-On April 7, 2025, Speaks was placed on injured reserve.
+On April 7, Speaks was placed on injured reserve.
 He was activated on May 19.

+On June 30, 2026, Speaks announced his retirement from professional football.